DontrailDetroitHunter/postgres_retail_sales_training/README.md

 	cogs is null
 	or
 	total_sale is null;
--- alter table to correct quantiy to quantity -- alter table retail_sales rename column quantiy to quantity;
+-- alter table to correct quantity to quantity -- alter table retail_sales rename column quantity to quantity;

 select * from retail_sales;